Franco-Dutch War: North Germany and Scandinavia

-War on sea
+War at sea

 At sea, after the peace with England, the Dutch fleet could now be deployed in an offensive manner.
 De Ruyter attempted an attack on the French Caribbean islands, but was forced to retreat without having achieved anything.
 A Dutch fleet under Cornelis Tromp meanwhile operated along the French coast.
-Tromp directed a landing on 27 June on the island of Belle Île, on the coast of Brittany, and captured its coastal bulwarks.
-The Dutch however left the island again after 2 days, because the 3,000 French defenders had taken refuge in the island's strong fortress and a siege would have taken too long.
+Tromp directed a landing on 27 June on the island of Belle Île, off the coast of Brittany, and captured its coastal bulwarks.
+The Dutch, however, left the island again after two days, because the 3,000 French defenders had taken refuge in the island's strong fortress and a siege would have taken too long.
 A few days later, on 4 July, the island of Noirmoutier was attacked.
 After a short struggle, which left more than a hundred Dutch men out of action, the French retreated to Poitou, leaving the island, with its castle, coastal batteries, more than 30 pieces of artillery and several ships, in the hands of the Dutch.
 For nearly three weeks, the Dutch flag flew from the walls of the French stronghold and the Dutch fleet captured many French ships in the meantime.
-The whole region from Brest to Bayonne was in turmoil, and several strong French forces gathered there to prevent the Dutch from landing.
+The whole coastline from Brest to Bayonne was in turmoil, and several strong French forces gathered to prevent the Dutch from landing.
 On 23 July the island of Noirmoutier was however abandoned after the Dutch blew up the castle and demolished the coastal batteries.
-The French coast was kept in fear for some time, but after visiting the Mediterranean Sea, Tromp's fleet returned to Holland at the end of 1674.
+The French coast was kept in fear for some time, but after ending the French blockade of Cádiz and visiting the Mediterranean, Tromp's fleet returned to Holland at the end of 1674.